uber/signals-ios/README.md

 [observer cancel];
 ```

+### Advanced usage

-You can also configure the observer to cancel itself after it has observed a signal firing once:
+You can configure the observer to cancel itself after it has observed a signal firing once:

 ```objective-c
 [networkRequest.onNetworkResult addObserver:self